 Here is a list of the top 10 queries on Google Search Console (GSC) to optimize the content, “X Benefits of Full Stack Development.”

 The highlighted user search queries have the highest impressions.
 If we choose them to optimize the content for them, we end up making a mistake that would cost not just our content creation but optimizing and link-building effort, leading to negative ROI.

 Why?
 Because the user’s searching and reading intents behind those keywords won’t match the topic that we are optimizing.

 The people searching information for the query “hire full stack developer” are not looking to understand the benefits of full stack development but to hire a developer doing that.

-4. Forgetting about analyzing user behaviors
+4. Not analyzing user behaviors

 Most content optimization sticks to looking at GSC and optimizing keywords in any way possible.